janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/OOPS-Concepts.md

 - The `processPayment()` method is called polymorphically — the correct implementation is chosen at runtime based on the object type.
 - This makes the system **extensible** — you can add new payment types without changing existing code.

 ---

+While Swift is OOP-friendly, there are a few limitations:

+### ❌ Multiple Inheritance
+Swift does **not** support multiple inheritance with classes.
+You can only inherit from one class.
+However, you can use **protocols** to simulate multiple inheritance.

+### ❌ Abstract Classes
+Swift does **not** have a direct concept of abstract classes.
+You can use protocols to define abstract behavior.

+### ❌ Method Overloading Based on Return Type
+Swift does **not** allow method overloading based solely on return type.

+---